ltonetwork/mongodb-rest/README.md

 Try
 ---

-After installation you can quickly test it by issuing the following from the command line:
+After installation you can quickly test it by issuing the following from the command line:<br/>
 > curl -d '{ "A1" : 201 }' -H "Content-Type: application/json" http://localhost:3000/test/example1

 This should add a document to the "test" db.example1 collection: